 Nestled within the thorns of colonial conquest and tragedy are Lawrence’s personal relationships, and these are part of what makes “Dreamers of the Day” really sing.
 Barnett details his deep friendships, especially with Dahoum, with clarity and tenderness in equal measure with some gentle cartooning.
 Like the Barnett present in the narrative, Dahoum’s face is often cheerful, vibrant and full of hope, and the Lawrence here is clearly smitten (though to what extent is unclear.)
 The page that follows is a mirror of the black page documenting Jamal Khashoggi’s brutal murder earlier, and that visual marker of tragedy makes Barnett’s measured lettering land even harder.

-The parallel here is Barnett’s journey far from home and her loved ones into the creative unknown, and Barnett keeps that parallel from becoming too explicit until this moment.
+The parallel here is Barnett’s journey far from home and his loved ones into the creative unknown, and Barnett keeps that parallel from becoming too explicit until this moment.
 The two pages that follow are a perfect emotional beat in the story in their simplicity and marriage of the black background, architectural details and wavy balloons.
-Barnett’s kinship to Lawrence in this moment feels earned and poignant, and her uncertainty in her endeavor all the more relatable as, across a century, we see Lawrence struggling with direction and identity.
+Barnett’s kinship to Lawrence in this moment feels earned and poignant, and his uncertainty in his endeavor all the more relatable as, across a century, we see Lawrence struggling with direction and identity.